Sustainability, the key for Maldives' Tourism Growth

 In 2018, Maldives’ Gross Domestic Product growth rate was 7.6, and a good performance is also expected for 2019 (i.e. 6.5, UNDP Data).
-But the strong growth of the recent years means that tourism sector should be constantly monitored, and continuous actions should be taken to keep the growth rate in line with analysts’ expectations.
+But the strong growth of recent years means that the tourism sector should be constantly monitored, and continuous actions should be taken to keep the growth rate in line with analysts’ expectations.

-During the launching ceremony held in Malé on Monday, President Ibrahim Mohamed Solih explained that Maldives’ peace and stability together with the country’s excellent reputation as a high-end destination led to a year-to-year increase in the number of tourists.
-International investors regained confidence in the country’s reliability and are again seeing Maldives as an opportunity for investment.
+During the launching ceremony held in Malé on Monday, President Ibrahim Mohamed Solih explained that Maldives’ peace and stability, together with the country’s excellent reputation as a high-end destination, led to a year-to-year increase in the number of tourists.
+International investors regained confidence in the country’s reliability and are again seeing the Maldives as an opportunity for investment.

-In this context, the Fifth Tourism Master Plan plays a salient role to further improve and develop this crucial sector.
-After the Fourth Tourism Master Plan (2013-2017), which was mainly focussed on infrastructure and led to the development of many new resorts, the fifth plan has sustainability as its main theme.
+In this context, the Fifth Tourism Master Plan plays a salient role to further improving and develop this crucial sector.
+After the Fourth Tourism Master Plan (2013-2017), which was mainly focused on infrastructure and led to the development of many new resorts, the fifth plan has sustainability as its main theme.

-The Fifth Tourism Master Plan also acknowledges the importance of women’s participation in the tourism sector and aims at identifying ways to further benefit local communities, both in terms of new job opportunities and of preserving Maldives’ cultural and historical heritage.
+The Fifth Tourism Master Plan also acknowledges the importance of women’s participation in the tourism sector.
+It aims at identifying ways to further benefit local communities, both in terms of new job opportunities and preserving Maldives’ cultural and historical heritage.

 But promotion, regulation and enhancement of tourism should not neglect the importance of keeping tourism revenue within the country’s economy.
 Maldives’ government is strongly committed to achieving this goal, which will ensure long-term benefits and prosperity for the country.